GenericMappingTools/pygmt/doc/maintenance.md

 The main advantages of this are:

 * Eliminates experimental commits or commits to undo previous changes.
-* Makes sure every commit on main passes the tests and has a defined purpose.
+* Makes sure every commit on the main branch passes the tests and has a defined purpose.
 * The maintainer writes the final commit message, so we can make sure it's good and descriptive.